Charlie Chaplin Trivia Questions

 Hard

-Chaplin once married a 16-year-old girl when he was 35, sparking public outrage.
+Charlie Chaplin once married a 16-year-old girl at age 35, sparking public outrage.

 Click to reveal answer ›